google/eddystone/eddystone-url/implementations/BlueGiga-BLED112/README.md

 ## Installing the BlueGiga Development Environment
-* Install the BlueGiga Development Environment - you will need to create an account at [BlueGiga](https://www.bluegiga.com/en-US/) see the gear icon located at the top right of the page.
+* Install the BlueGiga Development Environment - you will need to create an account at [BlueGiga](https://www.bluegiga.com/en-US/).
+See the gear icon located at the top right of the page.
 * The project in this directory was built using the Bluegiga SDK 1.3.2-122
 * By default the install directory will be c:/Bluegiga/ble-1.3.2-122